 Hellen JACKSON, Rather than being a sister of Rev. Richard JACKSON, and hence a daughter of William JACKSON (1574-abt 1627) & Mary SLATER (abt 1575-), I suspect she was a sister-in-law and the wife of Rev. Richard JACKSON’s brother John JACKSON.
 If my hunches are correct, then she was born Helen SEDGEWICKE, and she married John JACKSON in 1641 at Kirkby Lonsdale.

 Dorothy WALKER née JACKSON (1639-aft1688).
 Her husband was a merchant, Thomas WALKER of Leeds.
-She was not described as a widow in 1688, so I presume that her husband was still alive.
+She was not described as a widow in 1688 in 1688 Sept 22.
+Betham Funeral Entries relating to her brother William JACKSON (1628-1688), so I presume that her husband was still alive.

-· The family was rooted at Kirkby Lonsdale, and possibly others with the same surname were related: Inquest taken at Kirbie Kendall 23 September, 4 Chas.
+· The family was rooted at Kirkby Lonsdale: Inquest taken at Kirbie Kendall 23 September, 4 Chas.
 I (1628) before Henry COWPER, esq., escheator, by the oath of Anthony KNIPE, gent., Allan STEPHENSON, Henry FIELD, Christopher PHILLIPSON, Thomas BRIGGES, William HODGSON, John BIRKETT, Henry GARNETT, Adam SHEPHEARD, Miles WILLIAMSON, James HARDIE, Edmond GARNETT, Robert HARLINGE, William JENINGES, Edward HARLINGE and John JACKSON yeomen, who say that:¶Thomas Adlan, yeoman, on the day he died was seised of 1 messuage and 10 acres of land, meadow and pasture and common of pasture and turbary to said mess. belonging in Olde Hutton.
 Premises held of king as of his manor of Kirkbie Kendall called "le Marquesse fee" in free socage and are worth yearly clear 6d.
 He died 25 Septr, 3 Chas.
 1 (1627), and Elizabeth Adlan is his daughter and nearest heir, aged 4 years 10 months now; Chanc.
 Inquisns post mort., ser. ii, vol. 707, n.
 79. SOURCE: British History on line.

 Hannah BOND née JACKSON (1636-aft 1688).
 Her husband was a Major.
-No dates nor first a first name for her husband known as yet.
+No dates or first name for her husband known as yet.